 Federal law limits consumer’s liability for fraudulent or unauthorized charges, and most credit cards have a $0 fraud liability policy.
 So if you do have any unauthorized or fraudulent charges, make sure to report them to your credit card issuer right away.

-Where it can get complicated is if it’s a friend or family member who made the unauthorized charge.
+Where this situation can get complicated is if it’s a friend or family member who made the unauthorized charge.
 In the case of unauthorized use of a credit card by a family member or friend, you’ll need to decide whether to try and get the money back directly from that individual or report the charge to your card issuer, which may mean filing a police report.

 FAQ